expipiplus1/update-nix-fetchgit/README.md

 up; see [./src/Update/Nix/Updater.hs](./src/Update/Nix/Updater) to look at the shapes of Nix expressions which are matched.

+If you pass `--only-commented` only expressions which have a comment on the `rev` or `url` attribute will be updated.
+This can be useful for updating files en-mass with some control over which expressions are modified with a command
+like: `fd .nix --exec update-nix-fetchgit --only-commented`

 Please open an issue if `update-nix-fetchgit` doesn't recognize a fetcher and you think it could.